 Spring in Texas is a beautiful thing.
-Wildflowers, birds and mild temperatures during spring draw Texans out of their winter hibernation.
+Landscapes blanketed in beautiful bluebonnet blooms and mild temperatures during spring draw Texans out of their winter hibernation.
 Take advantage of all spring has to offer in the Lone Star State when you do these top things to do in Texas in the spring.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 One of the major perks of being in Texas during the springtime is catching sight of the native wildflowers, such as bluebonnets, Indian blankets, and the Indian paintbrush.

 Why Do It?
 Peak bloom typically occurs in March, but some years the flowers can be seen as early as late February and as late as May.
 There are numerous places to view wildflowers in Texas, from along major highways like State Highway 290 or at farms and gardens like Wildseed Farms and Ladybird Johnson Wildflower Center.
 A visit to Burnet, Texas, known as the “Bluebonnet Capital of Texas,” is a great spring destination.

 Good to Know: True Texans embrace bluebonnet season by taking bluebonnet pictures instead of picking this blue-colored state flower.

 What Is It?
 Texas has a number of great camping spots, from state parks to national parks.

 Why Do It?
 The hot weather in the summer and the cold and wet weather in the winter make camping difficult.
 To enjoy camping in the Lone Star State, opt to pitch your tent during the springtime.
 One of the most popular places to camp in Texas is at Enchanted Rock State Natural Area.
 Every Texan should visit this central Texas gem at least once.